junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 And the third day -- third time is the charm, isn't it? -- I walked past him as I was tied backhanded, the villagers were cheering and waving torches.

-Did I forget to mention, witch hunting was a really popular sport around the place these days?
-They just love to tie you up and roast you, and I guess this is just my day.
+Did I forget to mention, witch hunting was a really popular sport around the area these days?
+They just love to tie you up and roast you, and I guess this was just my day.
 Fergus cried so loud, but I asked him to shut up.
-This day would be the day that the world saw me as who I am, and for once, the villagers would be right on their idiotic random guess.
+This day would be the day that the world saw me as who I am, and for once, those uncivilized villagers would be right on their idiotic random guess.

 I don't blame them.